mbenguosta-inner-source/dic2-2025/Cloud/cloud-project.md

 ### **Project Requirements**:

 1. **Terraform Module Development**:
-   - Create a structured and reusable module for provisioning a Kubernetes cluster on GKE, EKS, or AKS.
+   - Create a structured and reusable module for provisioning a Kubernetes cluster  on GKE, EKS, or AKS / VM instance.
-   - Follow Terraform best practices: variable definitions, outputs, versioning, and backend configuration.
+   - Follow Terraform best practices: variable definitions, main and outputs,

 2. **Documentation with terraform-docs**:
    - Use `terraform-docs` to automatically generate and update documentation from the module's codebase.